truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 {{< /expand >}}

 ## Setting up an External SMB Share
-External SMB shares are essentially redirects to share on other systems.
+External SMB shares are essentially redirects to shares on other systems.
-Administrator might want to use this when managing multiple TrueNAS systems with SMB shares and if they don't want to keep track of which shares live on which boxes for clients.
+Administrators might want to use this when managing multiple TrueNAS systems with SMB shares and if they don't want to keep track of which shares live on which boxes for clients.
 This feature allows admins to connect to any of the TrueNAS systems with external shares set up and see them all.

-Create the SMB share as described in [Adding an SMB Share](#adding-an-smb-share) above on another SCALE server (for example, *system1*).
+Create the SMB share on another SCALE server (for example, *system1*), as described in [Adding an SMB Share](#adding-an-smb-share) above.

 We recommend using Active Directory or LDAP when creating user accounts, but at a minimum synchronize user accounts between the system with the share (*system1*) and on the TrueNAS SCALE system where you set up the external share (for example, *system2*).

-On *system2*, enter the hostname or IP address of the system hosting the SMB share (*system1*) and the name given the share on that system as **EXTERNAL:*ip address*\*sharename*** in **Path**, then change **Name** to EXTERNAL with no special characters.
+On *system2*, enter the hostname or IP address of the system hosting the SMB share (*system1*) and the name given the share on that system as **EXTERNAL:*ip address*&bsol;*sharename*** in **Path**, then change **Name** to EXTERNAL with no special characters.

 Leave **Purpose** set to **Default share parameters**, leave **Enabled** selected, then click **Save** to add the share redirect.

 Repeat the instructions above to add an external redirect (share) on *system2* on *system1* to see the SMB shares of each system.

 {{< trueimage src="/images/SCALE/Shares/SetUpExternalSMBShare.png" alt="Set Up Another External SMB Share" id="Set Up Another External SMB Share" >}}

 Repeat for each SCALE system with SMB shares you want added as an external redirect.
-Change the auto-populated name to EXTERNAL2 or something to distiguish it from the SMB shares on the local system (*system1* in this case) and any other external shares added.
+Change the auto-populated name to EXTERNAL2 or something to distinguish it from the SMB shares on the local system (*system1* in this case) and any other external shares added.